zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### Option 1: Easy - Build an Ethereum Beacon on zK8s

-This design process covers how to build an Ethereum Beacon using go code for zK8s, and how to deploy it on Zeus.
+This design process covers how to build an Ethereum Beacon using Go code for zK8s, and how to deploy it on Zeus.
 Even a complete beginner can follow along.

 https://medium.com/zeusfyi/zeus-k8s-infra-as-code-concepts-47e690c6e3c5